scholarslab/scholarslab.github.io/collections/_posts/2020-03-06-webhook-for-scholarslaborg.md

 /home/webhookuser/.rvm/gems/ruby-2.4.1/wrappers/bundle install
 /home/webhookuser/.rvm/gems/ruby-2.4.1/wrappers/rake publish
 ```
-These lines use jekyll to build the static website from the brand new version pulled down from GitHub.
+These lines use Jekyll to build the static website from the brand new version pulled down from GitHub.
 <br class="spacer">

 ```shell